SSE Renewables logo

 Engagement approach

-At FuturEnergy Ireland and SSE Renewables, we believe in speaking to the local community right from the start and continuing this engagement throughout the entire lifetime of the wind farm.
+We believe in speaking to the local community right from the start and continuing this engagement throughout the entire lifetime of the wind farm.

 On the ground, we have a dedicated project Community Liaison Officer, Brendan Twomey.
 His job is to provide information and answer your queries.